-During the run-up in the housing market, many people 'qualified' for mortgages that they could never pay back.
+During the run-up to the housing crisis, many people 'qualified' for mortgages that they could never pay back.
 This led to millions of families losing their homes.
 The government wants to make sure this can't happen again.

 2. The banks don't want to be in the real estate business.